 If the pedestrian does not have automobile insurance and does not live in a household with a family member who has uninsured/underinsured coverage, then the pedestrian can recover from the Maryland Automobile Insurance Fund's (MAIF) Unsatisfied Claim and Judgment (UCJ) division.
 MAIF may be responsible for paying up to $30,000 for pedestrian accidents where the negligent driver is uninsured or cannot be located.Miller & Zois Recent Verdicts and Settlements in Pedestrian Accident Cases

 Pedestrian accidents are among the most serious motor tort accident cases we have, along with truck accident cases.
-The make up of 9% of auto tort cases and probably an even larger percentage of Miller & Zois' cases.
+They make-up of 9% of auto tort cases and probably an even larger percentage of Miller & Zois' cases.

 Below are Maryland settlements and verdicts in pedestrian accident cases.
 Many of these are death cases which are not uncommon: 23% of vehicular accident cases are wrongful death claims.

 These Maryland verdicts and settlement payouts are presented to give you a better idea of the value of pedestrian accident cases.
 But, we have to be honest about the limitations of this kind of data.
-There are too many variables to compare one case to another to assume that if the cases are similar, they have a similar value.
+There are too many variables to compare one pedestrian injury accident case to another to assume that if the cases are similar, they have a similar value.
 One case just cannot predict another.